dramenti/jayscript/README.md

 INPUT [variable_name] NOTE: as of now, strings typed in need to be in quotes because INPUT evaluates the expression entered

+IF [condition]

+    do stuff (indentation dependent!)

+optional:

+ELSIF [condition]

+    do stuff

+...

+ELSE

+    do stuff

+END

+note: if-elsif-else blocks must end in END!

 Example code:

 SET x = 50